-3.5.10 Guaranteed maximum weights and dimensions
+3.5.10 Guaranteed maximum weights and dimensions (optional)

 In some cases, the Employer may need to establish and fix without subsequent change, certain features of the turbine to be incorporated in the design of the project.
-These features should be specified in this subclause and may include, for example, such items as inlet valve size, turbine runner and shaft weights and maximum component dimensions and/or weights (for transportation and project handling restrictions), etc.
+These features should be specified in this subsection and may include, for example, such items as turbine runner and shaft weights and maximum component dimensions and/or weights (for transportation and project handling restrictions), intake gate and draft tube gate size, etc.